-The number of gastroenteritis presentations to sentinel GPs increased in the past week but remained below the 5-year average (Figure 12).
+The number of gastroenteritis presentations to sentinel GPs remained stable in the past week (Figure 12).

 Figure 12.
 Number of gastroenteritis presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA by week, 2018 to 2023 YTD